danzatt/reimagine/README.md

 	-r, --raw	dump the DATA tag to <outfile>
 	-p, --patch	patch the file using ibootsup
 	-x, --decompress	decompress lzss compressed kernelcache

+Copyright 2015, danzatt <twitter.com/danzatt>
+You should have received a copy of the GNU General Public License and source code along with this program.
+If you haven't, you should ask your source to provide one.

+Thanks to winocm for opensn0w-X, guys behind xpwntool and decodeimg3.pl for decryption logic, J from newosxbook.com for device tree headers.

 ```